digital-fabric/polyphony/docs/technical-overview/concurrency.md

 pre-emptive concurrency, like threads and processes), offers many advantages, especially for applications that are
 [I/O bound](https://en.wikipedia.org/wiki/I/O_bound).
 Fibers are very
-lightweight (starting at about 20KB), can be switched faster than threads or processes, and literally millions of them can be created on a single system - the only limiting factor is available memory.
+lightweight (starting at about 20KB), can be context-switched faster than threads or processes, and literally millions of them can be created on a single system - the only limiting factor is available memory.

 Polyphony takes Ruby's fibers and adds a way to schedule and switch between fibers automatically whenever a blocking operation is started, such as waiting